Home/Blog/Why DTV Applications Get Rejected 2026: The 8 Most Common Denial Reasons

 Read our detailed DTV proof of income guide for specific requirements by work type.

-Rejection Reason3: Wrong Account Type
+Rejection Reason 3: Wrong Account Type

 The problem: Submitting business/corporate account instead of personal account.